StartSchoolHQ/startschool-wiki/docs/CollaborativeCoding/Project4/task2.md

 ---

 Build a fully functional integration with an external API and handle real-world scenarios including errors, loading states, and data transformation - if applicable.

+**Focus on technical implementation.
+Visual design will be addressed in a future session.**

 ## Required deliverables